HugoGranstrom/gravity-simulator/README.md

 - Finish documentation
 - Benchmark: compare execution time
 - Add option to save positions and velocities to csv every n:th timestep
+- Collisions maybe (at least with the sun to avoid slingshots)

 ## Contribution
 Feel free to submit pull request for improvements or additions.
 It makes it easier if you open an Issue first so we can discuss a good implementation of your feature.